NativeScript/nativescript-cli/docs/man_pages/project/testing/build-android.md

     *   `--env.hiddenSourceMap` - creates sources maps in the root folder (useful for Crashlytics usage with bundled app in release).
 * `--aab` - Specifies that the build will produce an Android App Bundle(`.aab`) file.
 * `--force` - If set, skips the application compatibility checks and forces `npm i` to ensure all dependencies are installed.
 Otherwise, the command will check the application compatibility with the current CLI version and could fail requiring `tns migrate`.
+* `--path <Directory>` | Specifies the directory that contains the project.
+If not set, the project is searched for in the current directory and all directories above it.

 <% if(isHtml) { %>